aiday-mar/EPFL/Software Engineering/Exercise_Notes.md

 ```

 Now you can perform the following `Student s1 = l1.get(0);` operation because we know that the list contains students or subclasses of students.
 However for the same reason the following code is not valid : `Student s2 = l2.get(0)`.
 Conversely the following operation `l1.add(new Student())` is not safe because you may want to extract specifically SwEngStudents and then you find a general Student.
 On the contrary if you consider the following operation `l2.add(new Student())`, this is safe, because this list can contain any of the superclasses of the students and the list will not be expected to contain anything more specific than a student.

+*Regex Dos*

+First we do an overview of the regex syntax.
+Most patterns use normal ASCII, which includes letters, digits, punctuation and other symbols on your keyboard like %#$@!, but unicode characters can also be used to match any type of international text.
+Any digit from 0 to 9 can be written with \d.
+Similarly, there is the concept of a wildcard, which is represented by the . (dot) metacharacter, and can match any single character (letter, digit, whitespace, everything).
+You may notice that this actually overrides the matching of the period character, so in order to specifically match a period, you need to escape the dot by using a slash \. accordingly.

+There is a method for matching specific characters using regular expressions, by defining them inside square brackets.
+For example, the pattern [abc] will only match a single a, b, or c letter and nothing else.
+To represent this, we use a similar expression that excludes specific characters using the square brackets and the ^ (hat).
+For example, the pattern [^abc] will match any single character except for the letters a, b, or c.
+Luckily, when using the square bracket notation, there is a shorthand for matching a character in list of sequential characters by using the dash to indicate a character range.
+For example, the pattern [0-6] will only match any single digit character from zero to six, and nothing else.
+And likewise, [^n-p] will only match any single character except for letters n to p.
+Multiple character ranges can also be used in the same set of brackets, along with individual characters.
+An example of this is the alphanumeric \w metacharacter which is equivalent to the character range [A-Za-z0-9_] and often used to match characters in English text.